SaiMohan1502/linux-system/FILE_MANAGEMENT_CODE_IN_LSP.md

 }
 ```

-4.Write a C program to check if a file named "sample.txt" exists in the current directory?
+#Write a C program to check if a file named "sample.txt" exists in the current directory?

 ```c
 #include <stdio.h>